rxweb/rxweb/docs/reactive-form-validators/validation-decorators/primeNumber.md

 <li>Allow firstNumber which have proper primeNumber format and adding Custom Message on firstNumber.</li>
 <li>Apply validation on secondNumber field based on matched condition in the form, like if the numberType is 'Prime', then the secondNumber must be a primeNumber (Used as a function).</li>
 <li>Apply validation on thirdNumber field based on matched condition in the form, like if the numberType is 'Prime', then the thirdNumber must be a primeNumber (Used as a string datatype).</li>
-<li>Apply dynamic validation, If the validation is changed based on some criteria in the application.</li>
+<li>Apply primeNumber validation dynamically based on server rules.</li>
 </ol>
 Let's see how primeNumber decorator fulfil the need.